Mission Statement & Welcome

 As the curriculum developed, there evolved a permanent faculty drawn from diverse disciplines, supplemented by part-time faculty who are professionally active in the community.
 It became clear that Human Services had achieved its own unique vision, curriculum, and faculty.

 In 1995, it was granted departmental status.
-Currently the Department has approximately 600+ majors.
-We have 12 full time professors, 3 full time Lecturers and about 30 part time instructors who specialize in the above mentioned areas.
+Currently the Department has approximately 700+ majors.
+We have 12 full time professors, 3 full time Lecturers and about 20 part time lecturers who specialize in the above mentioned areas.
 We have established close working relationships with approximately 180 agencies which provide internship and fieldwork experience and are a major source of undergraduate preparation and networking for the Southern California area.
 Features of our curriculum have been frequently presented in professional lectures and publications nationwide.

 Welcome to California State University, Fullerton, and welcome to the Human Services Department.
 May your educational experience here be as rewarding for you as it has been for others!

-I am so happy you have chosen our major and hope you will stop by and see me sometime in EC 476.
-I have been a faculty member in the Department for 34 years and it is my pleasure to serve as Chair for the next 3 years.
-Let me know if I can guide you, mentor you, advise you, or just chit chat with you.
+I am so happy you have chosen our major and hope you will stop by and see me sometime in EC 454.
+I have been a faculty member in the Department for several years and it is my pleasure to serve as Chair of this wonderful department.
+Let me know if I can support you as you strive to reach your educational and professional goals.

 Department of Human Services